Nieko27/FrameWork/README.md

 ## Note
-A forewarning, I am very new to electronics design in general I apologies in advance for any really baffling design decisions.
+A forewarning, I am very new to electronics design in general I apologize in advance for any really baffling design decisions.
 I hope to learn using these projects and will keep them updated as I learn more.
 Thank you for your patience.

 <p align="center">